obruck/hematoscope/_members/mikko-purhonen.md

   #twitter: oscarbruck
 ---

-Mikko is Bachelor of Science and a student of Complex Systems at the Department of Bioinformation Technology, Aalto University.
+Mikko is Master of Science (Major: Complex Systems, Dept of Bioinformation Technology, Aalto University).
 Mikko is a data-driven person and interested in harnessing the full potential of available data in order to produce meaningful products, especially in the field of healthcare.
-Currently, he is working on his master's thesis by developping automated texture analysis of MGG-stained whole-slide images and an automated reporting pipeline.
+Currently, he is working on his master's thesis by developing automated texture analysis of MGG-stained whole-slide images and an automated reporting pipeline.